Skip to main content

 SPF Values

-If your domain has an existing SFP record: Update the value to include ip4198.202.27.0/24.
+If your domain has an existing SPF record: Update the value to also contain include:sendgrid.net ip4:198.202.27.0/24.

-For example: "v=spf1 include:emailsrvr.com~all", becomes "v=spf1 include:emailsrvr.com include:sendgrid.net ip4:198.202.27.0/24 ~all"
+For example: "v=spf1 include:emailsrvr.com~all", becomes "v=spf1 include:emailsrvr.com include:sendgrid.net ip4:198.202.27.0/24~all"

 If no SPF record currently exists: Add a new DNS record as follows: